Ajakelewis/SeniorDesign/Documentations/Project2.md

 4. Register the new instance with the Application Load Balancer (ALB).
 5. Check what regions are running an instance.

+There is also a CloudWatch Event Rule that will run the Lambda function when it detects the two-minute warning.

 ## 3. Monitoring